-- Review culture: Organizational culture can exclude people.
+- Review company culture: Organizational culture can exclude people.
 Sometimes, this affects the hiring process, where “culture fit” can mean “someone who looks like me.”
 Cultural issues can also impact the onboarding process and may cause women and minorities to drop out.
 A consultant can help you resolve these cultural issues in your talent strategy.

 - Create support pathways: When you hire anyone, you hope that they will stick around for the long-term and eventually move on to a leadership position.
 Sometimes, that requires additional support in the form of training and mentorship programs.
 A talent acquisition specialist can help you plan a pathway for every new hire, giving everyone an equal shot at success.

 3. Develop your employer branding